 Skin Malignancy

-If the patient is fit for discharge, please send referral to local out-patient clinic for triage.
-If admission is likely to be prolonged, discuss with the on-call Dermatology team after arranging clinical photographs.
+If the patient is fit for discharge, please send a referral to the local outpatient clinic for triage.
+If admission is likely to be prolonged, arrange clinical photographs and send an urgent referral letter to the dermatology secretaries.

 There are three main subtypes of skin cancer to consider when making a referral: